PreciousDipe/translator_app/README.md

-# Deploying an App with SSL on a Linux Server
+# Deploying a Nodejs with SSL on a Linux Server

 This project demonstrates the deployment of a sample **Node.js application** to a Linux server on AWS.
 The setup includes **continuous deployment** using GitHub Actions, **Apache** as the web server, and **Let's Encrypt** for SSL configuration.
 Infrastructure provisioning is automated using **Terraform** and **Ansible**.